-We cringe when we have to pay 50 rappen for the use of clean lavatories at motorway petrol stations, yet 8 million people in Kenya’s slums need to fork out 6 cents to access unhygienic & disgusting metal holes for toilets, where 90% of the waste flows untreated into nearby waters.
-These shacks are often located on the outskirts of slums, where lighting is sparse, yet rape & robbery commonplace.
-Many people thus select to “do their business” closer to home, using plastic bags as make-shifts, & disposing of them in alleys or the nearest ditch.
+We cringe when we have to pay 50 rappen for the use of clean lavatories at motorway petrol stations, but 8 million people in Kenya’s slums need to fork out 6 cents to access unhygienic and disgusting metal holes for toilets, where 90% of the waste flows untreated into nearby waters.
+These shacks are often located on the outskirts of slums, where lighting is sparse, but rape and robbery commonplace.
+Many people thus choose to “do their business” closer to home, using plastic bags as make-shifts, and disposing of them in alleys or the nearest ditch.

 Setting up sustainable, sanitary outhouses in slums

-In 2011, a group of young people set themselves the goal of changing these unhygienic conditions & founded Sanergy.
-In Kenya’s slums they look for “Fresh Life Operators,” who take on & run Sanergy toilets as a franchise.
+In 2011, a group of young people set themselves the goal of changing these unhygienic conditions and founded Sanergy.
+In Kenya’s slums they look for “Fresh Life Operators,” who take on and run Sanergy toilets as a franchise.
 A cooperation with Kiva helps provide these small businesses with microcredits.
-The easily constructed, highly visible bright blue outhouses with a yellow sun cost approximately 600 US dollars, add to that circa 110 dollars per year for soap, paper, & cleaning.
+The easily constructed, highly visible bright blue outhouses with a yellow sun cost approximately 600 US dollars, add to that circa 110 dollars per year for soap, paper, and cleaning.
 The investments are worthwhile, since one toilet brings in approximately 1,200 dollars annually.
-The outhouses are located centrally, at schools & public buildings, & moreover have an educational effect, as hand washing promotes more hygienic practices.
+The outhouses are located centrally, at schools and public buildings, and also have an educational effect, as hand washing promotes more hygienic practices.

 Where to with the faecal waste, if there is no sewage system?